pokt-network/pocket-core-api-doc/README.md

-# Pocket Core Api Documentation
+# Pocket Core API Documentation
 A web front end for the Pocket Core API that is loaded dynamically.

 ## Welcome to Pocket Core MVP Docs